wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 <h2 id="X">X</h2>

 * XC = abbreviation for cross-country, as in Cross-Country Flight - a kind of flight that requires a special flight plan.
-The FAA requires this type of flight to be completed in order to obtain a <a href="https://www.aeroclass.org/types-of-pilot-licenses/" target="_blank" rel="noreferrer noopener">Private Pilot License</a> (PPL).
+The FAA requires this type of flight to be completed in order to obtain a <a href="https://www.aeroclass.org/types-of-pilot-licenses/" target="_blank">Private Pilot License</a> (PPL).
 * Xpond = Transponder
 * X-band = Frequency range in which most general aviation weather radars operate
 * XTK = Cross track; cross track error